Vyral/ed-karzai/_posts/2019-04-02-5-important-tasks-new-homeowners-commonly-take-on.md

 ---
 layout: post
 title: 5 Important Tasks New Homeowners Commonly Take On
-date: 2019-04-02 20:27:39
+date: 2019-04-02 20:27:00
 tags:
   - Real Estate
   - Home Buyer Tips
 excerpt: >-
-  If you’ve just bought a home, here are a few maintenance tasks you should consider getting started on.
+  If the inside of your new home hasn’t been painted in a while, painting it is the best way to give it a clean, fresh, new look.
 enclosure:
 pullquote: >-
   We’d love to have your help—with your support, we’d be honored to win the